AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/mobile streaming quickstart.md

 This section shows how to implement the following functions on the host's client:

-1. In the single host scenario, the host pushes streams to the CDN directly.
+- In the single host scenario, the host pushes streams to the CDN directly.

-2. The host switches between pushing streams to the CDN to co-hosting across channels.
+- The host switches between pushing streams to the CDN to co-hosting across channels.

 ### Create the UI

 To create the UI for the host's client, Agora recommends adding the following UI elements:

-- The video view of the host
+- The video view of the host.
 - A button to start and end the streaming.
-- A button to switch to co-hosting across channels.
+- A button to switch to cohosting across channels.

 You can also refer to the `fragment_cdn_host.xml` file in the sample project.